codenamerockey/Tasks-List-Web-App/README.md

 # Tasks-List-Web-App
 Web application built with materialize and vanilla javascript.
+Also utilizes local storage.